 Freshly ground black pepper

-- Heat a couple teaspoons of olive oil in a heavy skillet over medium heat.
-Slice the halloumi into 1/4 inch thick slices and fry until golden brown.
+- Pat the halloumi slices dry with paper towel.
+Heat a couple teaspoons of olive oil in a heavy skillet over medium heat.
+Fry until golden brown.
 Flip and cook the other sides.
 Remove from pan.*

 - Whisk together the dressing ingredients in a small bowl.
 Compose the salads in large bowls, layering the lettuce, cucumber, tomatoes, onion, and olives.
 Top with fried slices of halloumi.
 Drizzle with dressing and serve.